beautiful-numbers/lehmer-lean/README.md

 A reliable review should:

 1. Read the paper’s proof claim and global split.
+2. Build the main Lean project.
+3. Verify that the main Lean development has no `sorry`, no `admit`, and no new project axioms.
-2. Identify the current Lean range taxonomy in `GlobalSplit.lean`.
+4. Identify the current Lean range taxonomy in `GlobalSplit.lean`.
-3. Identify the terminal interface actually used.
+5. Identify the terminal interface actually used.
-4. Follow the branch/range objectives, not isolated files.
+6. Follow the branch/range objectives, not isolated files.
-5. Check how small pivot, Case B, intermediate, and Case C closures feed the relevant terminal interfaces.
+7. Check how small pivot, Case B, intermediate, and Case C closures feed the relevant terminal interfaces.
+8. Build the standalone audit/referee target `Lehmer.Audit.PierreDeFermat`.
-6. Check how the consumed range closures feed `PierreDeFermat.lean`.
+9. Check how the consumed range closures feed `PierreDeFermat.lean`.
-7. Run the usual Lean integrity checks: clean build, no `sorry`, no `admit`, no new axioms, and axiom checks on final exported statements.
+10. Run `#check` and `#print axioms` on the relevant exported endpoints.
-8. Compare the Lean definitions with the paper definitions.
+11. Compare the Lean definitions with the paper definitions.
-9. Check AXLE certificates relative to the artifacts they certify.
+12. Check AXLE certificates relative to the artifacts they certify.

 If these steps have not been performed, the correct conclusion is: